dotnet/AspNetCore.Docs/aspnetcore/blazor/components/templated-components.md

 A templated component is defined by specifying one or more component parameters of type <xref:Microsoft.AspNetCore.Components.RenderFragment> or <xref:Microsoft.AspNetCore.Components.RenderFragment%601>.
 A render fragment represents a segment of UI to render. <xref:Microsoft.AspNetCore.Components.RenderFragment%601> takes a type parameter that can be specified when the render fragment is invoked.

 Often, templated components are generically typed, as the following `TableTemplate` component demonstrates.
-The generic type `<T>` in this example is used to render `IReadOnlyList<T>` values, which in this case is a series of pet rows.
+The generic type `<T>` in this example is used to render `IReadOnlyList<T>` values, which in this case is a series of pet rows in a component that displays a table of pets.

 `Shared/TableTemplate.razor`: